robert-westenberger/knowledgebase/computer-science/algorithms/algorithms-general.md

 ## $O\left(n^2\right)$ algorithms
 ### Bubble Sort

 Simple but not very efficient.
+Bubble sort conists of $n$ rounds.
 Orders by comparing adjacent elements, interchanging them if they are in the wrong order.
 To carry out the bubble sort, we perform the basic operation, that is, interchanging a larger element with a smaller one following it, starting at the beginning of the list, for a full pass.

 # String Matching
 Algorithms for finding where, if at all, a string of characters $P$, called the **pattern** occur, within another string $T$, called the **text**.